vg11072001/llm_with_HumanFeedback/README.md

 - [ ] document full chart and finesetup and inference setup on local
 - [ ] Model architecture:
-  - [ ] Gemma2-9b and Llama3-8B LLMs from scratch for small dataset
+  - [ ] Gemma2-9b LLMs from scratch for small dataset
   - [ ] alternative for Collators used in model its have some limitations
 <!--
   - [ ] Gemma 2 Fine Tuning for Dummies (with 16k, 32k,...
 Context) [Full Tutorial] [link](https://www.youtube.com/watch?v=EE-nEecm3Wo)